 Oil India uploads FY26 investor meet video recording

 Oil India Limited has uploaded the video recording of its Investors' and Analysts' Meet – 2026, held on May 25, 2026, to its website.
-The meeting detailed the company's financial performance for FY26, reporting a consolidated PAT of INR 7,551 Cr and revenue of INR 38,981 Cr.
-Operational highlights included record daily crude oil production and strategic expansion plans targeting increased production and infrastructure development by FY30.
+The company reported a consolidated PAT of INR 7,551 Cr and revenue of INR 38,981 Cr for FY26, alongside a standalone PAT increase of 90%.
+Operational highlights included record crude oil production and refining throughput, supported by a significant capital expenditure plan targeting production growth and infrastructure expansion.

 *this image is generated using AI for illustrative purposes only.